BandlaR2/React-Learning-repo/React-learning/form.md

 In this example, onClick is the event listener that listens for a click event on the button element.
 When clicked, it calls the handleClick function.

+### State
+State in React refers to the internal data held by a component, which can change over time in response to user actions or other events, triggering re-rendering of the component.